unstoppabledomains/docs/src/managing-domains/managing-domain-ownership.md

 ```

 `setOwner` keeps a Resolver address and resets an approved operator.
 This method makes it possible to preconfigure a domain with certain records and transfer it to another owner, keeping all resolution settings.

-{% hint style="info" %}
-**Note:** the current implementation of transferring only resets a Resolver address, but doesn't reset records stored by a Resolver smart contract.
-It means that after setting a new Resolver address for a transferred domain, if the Resolver address matches the previous one, a new domain owner will get Resolution settings of a previous owner.

-After receiving a domain, along with setting a Resolver address, [`reconfigure`](https://github.com/unstoppabledomains/dot-crypto/blob/master/contracts/Resolver.sol) method should be called, which resets all previous records.
-{% endhint %}

 ## Setting an operator